-- (a) a Whistleblower Protection Officer: - (b) a director, secretary or senior manager of the Company (for example, the immediate senior manager of the Whistleblower) or any member of the Group; and - an auditor, or a member of the audit team conducting the audit, of the Company or any (c) member of the Group; and
+- (a) a Whistleblower Protection Officer; - (b) a director, secretary or senior manager of the Company (for example, the immediate senior manager of the Whistleblower) or any member of the Group; and - (c) an auditor, or a member of the audit team conducting the audit, of the Company or any member of the Group; and - (d) in the case of Disclosable Corporate Matters only: - i. an actuary of the Company or any member of the Group; and - ii. any Eligible Corporate Recipient; - (e) in the case of Disclosable Tax Matters only: - i. the Commissioner of Taxation; and - ii. any Eligible Tax Recipient;